labs14-market-organizer/backend/README.md

     *  JWT_SECRET - the secret used on the JWTs sent back to the frontend
     *  DB_TEST - required in development only, the `postgres://` URL of your test database
     *  DB_DEV - required in development only, the `postgres://` URL of your development database
+    *  SQUARE_SB - Set to "sandbox" if you wish to use sandbox
+    *  SQUARE_ID - This is provided in the Credentials section of the Square Developer Portal while switched to "Production"
+    *  SQUARE_TOKEN - This is provided in the Credentials section of the Square Developer Portal while switched to "Production"
+    *  SQUARE_SECRET - This is provided in the OAuth section of the Square Developer Portal while switched to "Production"
+    *  SQUARE_SB_ID - This is provided in the Credentials section of the Square Developer Portal while switched to "Sandbox"
+    *  SQUARE_SB_TOKEN - This is provided in the Credentials section of the Square Developer Portal while switched to "Sandbox"
+    *  SQUARE_SB_SECRET - This is provided in the OAuth section of the Square Developer Portal while switched to "Sandbox"
     *  GOOGLE_ID - This is provided in the Credentials section of the Google Developer Console
     *  GOOGLE_SECRET - This is also provided in the Credentials section of the Google Developer Console
     *  FACEBOOK_ID - This is provided in the Basic Settings section of the Facebook Developers dashboard